nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <box type="definition" seamless>

-**Definition:** List / show.
-The footer will display `x out of y contacts listed`, where x is the number of contacts in filtered list while y is the number of contacts in the total list
+The footer will display `x out of y contacts listed`, where `x` is the number of contacts in filtered list while `y` is the number of contacts in the total list
 </box>

 Examples: